-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Air Change International Limited as at 30 June 2023 and the results of all subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Air Change International Limited as at 30 June 2024 and the results of all subsidiaries for the year then ended.
 Air Change International Limited and its subsidiaries together are referred to in these financial statements as the 'Group'.

 Subsidiaries are all those entities over which the Group has control.
-The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
-They are de-consolidated from the date that control ceases.
+They are de-consolidated from the date that control